socnetv/app/docs/roadmaps/roadmap_ws5_matrices_modernization.md

   which compute arithmetic purely in order to print it), which is why [WS14](roadmap_ws14_logging_cost.md)'s L4 needs the same decision.
 Make it once, in whichever workstream gets there first, and record it in both.

+  **Decision made (2026-07-31, in WS14's L4): keep it, don't delete.** Its logging was converted to `qCDebug(lcMatrix)` like the rest of `matrix.cpp` — the O(N³) landmine above is defused (near-free when the category is disabled) but the method itself still has no reachable caller.
+A5's cancellation-support work on this method is therefore still adding a feature to dead code — that part of the original concern stands regardless of the logging decision, and is A5's call to make, not WS14's.
 - **`Matrix::powerIteration()`** (`src/matrix.cpp:808`) — already a bounded
   `do { ... } while (iter < maxIter && ...)` loop; check goes at the top of the existing loop body.